scawful/yaze/docs/asm-style-guide.md

 ; =========================================================
 Sprite_Minecart_Main:
 {
-    JSR HandleTileDirections
-    JSR HandleDynamicSwitchTileDirections
   PHX
   JSR HandleMinecartMovement
   PLX

   REP #$20
   LDA !SpriteDirection : STA $00
   SEP #$20
   RTS
 }
 ```

 ## Custom Code

 - **Integration**: Include custom assembly code in the `yaze.asm` file to ensure it is applied correctly to the ROM.
 The module should include a define and conditional statement to allow users to disable the module if needed.

 Example: